 Currently, the fortress has been restored (the restoration began in 1930).

 The island has several berths.
 Parking is free.
 But there is no water or electricity.
 There is water in a column in the center of the island.
-There is a restaurant on the island where you can have a delicious dinner after a sea crossing.
+There is a restaurant on the island where you can enjoy a delicious dinner after a sea crossing.

 On the approach to the island, a cloud caught up with us, the wind died down.
 We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, went under the engine.
 As a result, our yacht came last, when the other members of the "mini-expedition" had already bought up and were fully ready for dinner.
 However, first of all we explored the island.